 Discover the 3 roles of the Drama Triangle

-The same thing happens to my clients over and over again with the people around them… be it their children, wife or husband, parents, co-workers or boss, students, friends or mother-in-law.
+This happens a lot to my clients … be it with their children, wife or husband, parents, co-workers or boss, students, friends or mother-in-law – and to be honest, it has also happened a lot to me in the past!

-By repeating the same behaviors they get the same negative results.
-In the end they feel uncomfortable, discouraged, or powerless.
+By repeating the same behaviors we get the same disagreeable results.
+And each time, we feel uncomfortable, discouraged, or powerless.

 Has it ever happened to you as well?